trg5pdx/job-filter/README.md

-I've been looking for jobs for a while and I've been frustrated by the lack of filtering controls from job board sites, so I wanted to create something that would allow for me to parse the jobs and show results that I would be better qualified for, and would be more interested in.
+I've been looking for jobs for a while and I've been frustrated by the lack of filtering controls from job board sites, so I wanted to create something that would allow for me to parse the job listings and find jobs that better fit my skills and experience and filter out the ones I'm less interested in.

 ## Todo